oapicf/pinterest-sdk/clients/ruby/generated/docs/PinsApi.md

 pin_id = 'pin_id_example' # String | Unique identifier of a Pin.
 start_date = Date.parse('2013-10-20') # Date | Metric report start date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days back from today. end_date = Date.parse('2013-10-20') # Date | Metric report end date (UTC).
 Format: YYYY-MM-DD.
 Cannot be more than 90 days past start_date.
-metric_types = [nil] # Array<PinsAnalyticsMetricTypesParameterInner> | Pin metric types to get data for.
+metric_types = ['IMPRESSION'] # Array<String> | Pin metric types to get data for.
 VIDEO_MRC_VIEW are Video views, VIDEO_V50_WATCH_TIME is Total play time.
 If Pin was created before <code>2023-03-20</code>, Profile visits and Follows will only be available for Idea Pins.
 These metrics are available for all Pin formats since then.
 Keep in mind this cannot have ALL if split_field is set to any value other than <code>NO_SPLIT</code>. opts = {
   app_types: 'ALL', # String | Apps or devices to get data for, default is all.
   split_field: 'NO_SPLIT', # String | How to split the data into groups.
 Not including this param means data won't be split.